How-To Creole

 Do This If You Are a New Learner

-If your native language is English and you are new to learning Haitian Creole, start by pronouncing Haitian Creole letter O as the English long vowel O.
+If your native language is English and you are new to learning Haitian Creole, start by pronouncing the Haitian Creole letter O like the English long O sound.

-As you get more familiar with Haitian Creole pronunciation, you can try to pronounce it like Haitians do by using this video as a helpful guide.
+As you become more familiar with Haitian Creole pronunciation, you can work toward pronouncing it more naturally by using the video as a helpful guide.

 Newer Post Older Post Home